westpoint-robotics/os-setup/ubuntu16.md

 - *REASON: Many Cadets dislike the learning curve associated with unfamiliar UI of Unity.
 They can easily transition to using the classical desktop environment.
 The enhancements offered by Unity provide no value to our projects.*

 #### 3. Instal helper applications
-- `sudo apt-get install meld minicom ant git-core gksu openssh-server`
+- `sudo apt-get install meld minicom ant git-core gksu openssh-server terminator`

 #### 4. Change computer name (If the computer name and user name are not already set to the below values):
 - `gksu gedit /etc/hosts`